BronOS/pyar/README.md

 maps _resource_ to the table name.
 By default _resource_ equals to None, so get_resource() method is transformed models name to the uncamelaized view separated by "_".
 For example: Project resource will be looks like "project" and UserHistory - user_history.

+It is possible to define separate read and write resources by setting _read_resource_ and _write_resource_.
+Read/write resources will be override main resource.

 #### Example - using custom resource
 ```